Psycho Dream

 is a platform game developed and published by Riot for the Super Famicom and released in 1992.
 Riot was a division of Telenet Japan.

 Gameplay

 The player takes control of either Ryō or Maria.
-Ryō is a swordsman while Maria is an angelic warrior who uses a whip that can be upgraded into metal claws or a laser gun.
+Ryō is a swordsman while Maria is an angelic warrior who uses either a whip, a laser gun, or metal claws.
 Demons can even be summoned to destroy most of the monsters on the screen.
 Many of the stages are set against the backdrop of 20th century Japan.

 Having a limited amount of time to defeat enemies, the focus is on advancing through the stages as quickly as possible.

 Plot

 In the early 1980s, rumors begin to circulate about a new entertainment medium called "D Movie", which allows people to immerse themselves in a world of virtual reality.
 As D Movies gain traction, a trend emerges of disaffected young people taking permanent refuge in the virtual world while abandoning their physical bodies to atrophy.
 To retrieve these so-called "Sinkers", Japan's National Public Safety Commission establishes Public Security Division Four (公安四課, Kōan Yonka), nicknamed "Diamond Dog" (ダイアモンドの犬, Daiamondo no Inu), in 1984.
 The agents who enter the virtual world and perform these rescues are known as Debuggers.

 In 1992, a seventeen-year-old girl named Yūki Sayaka (柚木沙耶香) sinks into "Story of the Ruined Capital" (廃都物語, Haito Monogatari), a D Movie directed by David Visconti.
 Three days pass before she is discovered, and combined with her weak constitution, she is expected to die within twenty-four hours.
 Two Debuggers, Ryō Shijima and Maria Tobari, are dispatched to rescue her before that happens.